mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-random-number.md

 ran_number = random.uniform(low, high)
 print ran_number
 ```
-The above would generate a random mumber between 4 and 8.
+The above would generate a random number between 4 and 8.
 Note for random.uniform low and high numbers must be specified.

 ## Advanced Random numbers